raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 	--signal			-s	Signal mode

 The camera is run for the requested time (-t), and a captures can be initiated throughout that time by sending a USR1 signal to the camera process.
+If USR2 signal is received the application makes a capture and exits.
 This can be done using the kill command.
-You can find the camera process ID using the 'ps ax' command.
+You can find the camera process ID using the 'ps ax' command or using pidof command.

 		kill -USR1 <process id of raspistill>
+		kill -USR2 <process id of raspistill>

 raspistillyuv